-With unit 11 you define a scaling factor with which you can run the subsequently defined operations with enlarged or reduced dimensions.
+Unit 11 is used to define a scaling factor with which you can run the subsequently defined operations with enlarged or reduced dimensions.

-With machine parameter MP7411 you specify whether the scaling factor is to be effective only in the active working plane or also in the tool axis.
+Use machine parameter MP7411 to specify whether the scaling factor is to be effective only in the active working plane or also in the tool axis.